What You Need to Know about Brood X Cicadas in 2021

 That makes it more important than ever for scientists to learn where cicadas are emerging and in what sort of numbers—and we can all help.
 Using phone apps like Cicada Safari and iNaturalist, you can make digital observations that use your phone’s GPS to populate a map, helping to determine if or how Brood X’s range may have shifted since they last appeared 17 years ago.

-As loud as they may be, we have plenty of reasons to hope that Brood X will show up in huge numbers this May.
+As loud as they may be, we have plenty of reasons to be happy that Brood X has shown up in huge numbers this year.

 Brood X Cicada FAQ

 Answers to common questions about periodical cicada Brood X.

 Brood X will see trillions of periodical cicadas emerge across 15 states and the District of Columbia.
 These locations include parts of Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Minnesota, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and Washington, DC.

 The extremely loud noises you hear are the mating calls of male cicadas.
 To humans, it might sound obnoxious or unpleasant, but it’s actually an important way for cicadas to find each other in order to reproduce within a relatively short amount of time.
 There are five basic sounds to a ciacada’s call: chorus, three stages of courtship calls and female wing flicks.
 The calls can reach 80-100 decibels in volume—equal to the sound of a garbage disposal, lawn mower or a jackhammer.

 Do other animals eat cicadas?

 The cicada emergence is hugely beneficial for other animals.
 Many animal species time their own reproduction with the cicadas, allowing them to feed even more of their young successfully than they might otherwise.
 Scientists can actually trace increases in other animal populations to the appearance of cicadas.